 Bake for about 15 minutes, or until the crusts are puffed and golden.

 Cool completely on wire racks.
 Once cooled, flatten the inside of puff pastry with a fork to make room for filling.

-Stir in butter.
-Remove from heat and cool slightly.
 Transfer the lemon curd filling into a pastry bag, or a ziploc bag with one corner cut.
-(I find it’s easier to pipe the filling, as it thickens quickly as it cools.)
+Refrigerate it until ready to use.
+(TIP: I find it’s easier to pipe the filling, as it thickens quickly as it cools.)

 In a small bowl, whisk together sugar and cornstarch.